DOMjudge/domjudge/doc/manual/install-judgehost.rst

 * A TCP/IP network which connects the DOMserver and the judgehosts.
   The machines only need HTTP(S) access to the DOMserver.

+We recommend running a single judgedaemon per physical machine.
+For more details see the section :ref:`multiple-judgedaemons`.

 .. _judgehost_software: